 Camino Tassajara is a suburban neighborhood (based on population density) located in Danville, California.

-Camino Tassajara real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
+Camino Tassajara real estate is primarily made up of large (four, five or more bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Camino Tassajara neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 In Camino Tassajara, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Camino Tassajara is very tight compared to the demand for property here.

 In addition, according to NeighborhoodScout's exclusive analysis, Camino Tassajara is among the best neighborhoods for families in California.
-In fact, this neighborhood is more family-friendly than 98.6% of neighborhoods in the entire state of California.
+In fact, this neighborhood is more family-friendly than 97.3% of neighborhoods in the entire state of California.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the Camino Tassajara neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for urban sophisticates and highly educated executives.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives and urban sophisticates.

-Did you know that the Camino Tassajara neighborhood has more Asian and Lebanese ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Camino Tassajara neighborhood has more Asian and Iranian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 50.5% of this neighborhood's residents have Asian ancestry and 1.6% have Lebanese ancestry.
+In fact, 48.3% of this neighborhood's residents have Asian ancestry and 1.5% have Iranian ancestry.

 Camino Tassajara is also pretty special linguistically.
 Significantly, 11.9% of its residents five years old and above primarily speak Langs. of India at home.
 While this may seem like a small percentage, it is higher than 99.5% of the neighborhoods in America.